AndreiMarhatau/perf-test/readme.md

 ```

 **Windows note:** Use `windows.py`; it downloads `main.py` to a temp file, runs it, then deletes the temp file so multiprocessing works from a one-liner.
-**iPhone note:** Use `ios.py`; it downloads `main.py` to a temp file, runs it, then deletes the temp file so multiprocessing works from a one-liner in a-Shell.
+**iPhone note:** Use `ios.py`; it downloads `main.py` to a temp file, runs it with spawn mode forced, then deletes the temp file so multiprocessing works from a one-liner in a-Shell.

 ## CLI Options